Fast Online EM for Big Topic Modeling

 As a summary, our I/O strategy for LDA parameter stream is effective for big topic modeling tasks, which is promising to handle infinite vocabulary words~\cite{Zhai:13} and the large number of topics (e.g., $K \ge 10^5$).
-In our experiment, OBP can extract $10,000$ topics from PUBMED using $2$GB buffer on a common desktop computer with $4$GB memory by around one day ($29$ hours), which cannot be done by other state-of-the-art online LDA algorithms.
-Given $1$TB hard disk space, our OBP is possible to extract one million topics based on a common desktop computer from billions of documents.
+In our experiment, FOME can extract $K=10^4$ topics from PUBMED using $2$GB buffer on a common desktop computer with $4$GB memory by around one day ($29$ hours), which cannot be done by other state-of-the-art online LDA algorithms due to high memory consumptions for the global matrix $\hat{\boldsymbol{\phi}}_{K \times W}$.
+Note that the parallel Gibb sampling algorithm on $1,024$ processors requires approximately $50$ hours to extract $K=10^4$ topics from PUBMED~\cite{Newman:09}.
+Our FOME on a single processor is even faster than this state-of-the-art large-scale parallel solution.
+Given $1$TB hard disk space, FOME is possible to extract one million topics from billions of documents based on a common desktop computer.